vimaciel/my-reads/README.md

 by [Vinicius Furusho Maciel](https://www.linkedin.com/in/vimaciel)

-If you use My Read you can organize your books on shelves.
+If you use *My Reads* you can organize your books on shelves.
 These shelves are divided into three main categories: Currently Reading, Want to Read and Read.
 You are free to move your books into these shelves' categories listed previously.
 Also, you can do a research to find more books if you want.

 My Read is a required project to complete the course [React Nanodegree](https://br.udacity.com/course/react-nanodegree--nd019) by Udacity.
 My Read was developed based on [reactnd-project-myreads-starter](https://github.com/udacity/reactnd-project-myreads-starter) repository provided by Udacity.